Skip to content

 History showcases some of the greatest reminders of where we came from.
 Many people new to the area don’t know the deep history in the area ties back to some of the originating families that chose this area back in the early 1700s.

 King James II was John Harrison’s employer along with NJ Governor Andrew Hamilton.
-Go and settle New Jersey!
+Go and settle in New Jersey!

-The 3,000 acres was known then as the Passaic Valley bounded by the Passaic River on the east, Green Brook (Raritan River) on the west, the Dead River on the south., and Penn’s Brook on the north.
+The 3,000 acres were known then as the Passaic Valley bounded by the Passaic River on the east, Green Brook (Raritan River) on the west, the Dead River on the south., and Penn’s Brook on the north.
 The deed was dated June 24, 1717.
 After John’s death, his son Benjamin Alexander sold his dad’s entire purchase to Daniel Hollingshead and George Risarick, who then sold to Co.
 John Parker of Amboy and James Alexander from New York.
-Parker opened the Tavern in Bernardsville and Alexander kept his land and willed it to his son William, aka Lord Stirling.
+Parker opened the Tavern in Bernardsville and Alexander kept his land and willed it to his son William, Lord Stirling.

 Louis Alexandre Berthier (a French military engineer) created this map in 1781 is one of the earliest found showcasing early Liberty Corner and Basking Ridge.
-Bullion’s Tavern (Liberty Corner) was actually Annin’s Corner prior to the War.
+Bullion’s Tavern (Liberty Corner) was actually Annin’s Corner before the War.
 On the left traveling east on Lyons Road to Maple Ave, past Lord Stirling’s manor, up North Finley to the Basking Ridge Church then back onto N. Maple Ave. to the Ayres Mill (Van Dorn Mill).
 Source: Washington Rochambeau Revolutionary Route

 Seven Early Settlers